 Freedom from hunger and excess weight is just the beginning.
 “When you correct an electrolyte imbalance, you sleep better and your kidneys function more efficiently,” says DiNicolantonio.
 Meanwhile, women first spoke to credit this shift with helping to lower cholesterol, banish chronic pain and even reverse prediabetes.
 Ready to get started?
 Read on.

-To get started, Cruise suggests making four 32-ounce bottles of Zero Hunger Water (recipe at right) at night to drink throughout the following day.
+To get started, Cruise suggests making four 32-ounce bottles of Zero Hunger Water (recipe below) at night to drink throughout the following day.
 Each bottle will contain 1,000 mg. of sodium, 200 mg. of potassium and 60 mg. of magnesium — the amount that ensures electrolyte balance to banish cravings and keep weight gain-inducing stress hormones at bay.
 And incorporate these simple strategies to supercharge slimming: